CloudAstro/MicroHack/03-developer-productivity-developer-velocity/solutionguide/02-Comparison-between-Microsoft-Dev-Box-and-Github-Codespaces-Solution.md

 ![image](../images/solution2/g2.PNG)

-**Important**: If you want your exstensions to install automatically you should add the following config in line 15 of the `devcontainer.json` file
+**Important**: If you want your exstensions to install automatically you should add the following config at line 15 of the `devcontainer.json` file

 ` "postCreateCommand": "code --install-extension vscjava.vscode-java-pack --install-extension ms-vscode.spring-boot-tools --install-extension vscjava.vscode-java-debug --install-extension vscjava.vscode-java-test",`

+**Now lets see what the devcontainer is all about**